 Ideally you should submit the final diss. to your committee at least one month before the defense, leaving a month after the defense to incorporate changes called for by the committee.
-If necessary this window can be narrowed, but by NO MORE THAN 2 weeks mid-May- Commencement.
-You made it!
-Be sure to arrange in advance (by Feb.
-15) for a cap and gown, and by all means plan to march.
+If necessary this window can be narrowed, but by NO MORE THAN 2 weeks

+Feb.
+15. Deadline to rent cap and gown.

-March 1 (Dept.) - Defense should occur by this date
+March 1 (Dept.) - Defense should occur by this date.
+Have all committee members sign the two Final Certification for the PhD Degree forms at the conclusion of your successful defense.